sohhhhhhhhhh/sohhhhhhhhhh/README.md

 My name is Sophia.
 I am studying **Mathematics and Computer Science** at Far Eastern Federal University.

-- Reviewing all of my old knowledge from previous years, will be publishing my new pet projects here soon:)
+- Reviewing all of my old knowledge from previous years, publish my new pet projects here
 - Focused on deep learning for computer vision and data science

 <h3 align="left">Languages & tools</h3>